vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-1.md

 A common trend among inexperienced Git users is to think of Git as a burden that they need to carry along while also doing the rest of their work.
-This is especially true as they have not been introduced to the more powerful features of Git, so all of this is just a convoluted way of keeping a version history.
+This is especially true as they have not been introduced to the more powerful features of Git.
+Thus, Git is just a convoluted way of keeping a version history.
 Indeed, this is what a typical file editing session looks like if you're just starting to use Git:

 ```sh